 The words that come out of your month have the power to impact the people around you.
 That’s not a secret.
 But it’s the same with emotions.
 We behave differently when we’re surrounded by people in a good mood.
 However, we rarely think or talk about this.

-You might think that your smile or your frown face are a direct representation of your inner state, but it’s probably for a different reason.
-In most of the cases, you’re simply mimicking the people around.
+You might think that your smile or your frown face is a direct representation of your inner state, but it’s probably for a different reason.
+In most cases, you’re simply mimicking the people around.